arcum42/ComfyUI_SageUtils/js/components/README.md

 - `updateVisibility(settings)`: Updates tab visibility based on settings object
 - `destroy()`: Cleans up all resources and event listeners

+#### Background Preloading

+`preloadTabsDuringIdle(options)` initializes uninitialized, non-active tabs in the background using `requestIdleCallback` (with a `setTimeout` fallback).
+One tab is initialized per idle callback to keep the UI responsive.
+Options:

+- `priority: string[]` — tab IDs to initialize first
+- `timeout: number` — maximum wait for an idle callback before forcing execution
+- `maxIdleTime: number` — retained for API compatibility (no longer used as a strict `timeRemaining()` gate)

+This avoids repeated retry logging and ensures steady progress even on busy UIs.

 **Standalone Functions:**

 - `createTabButton(text, isActive)`: Standalone tab button creation (deprecated, use TabManager)